Big dynorphin

 Big dynorphin is an endogenous opioid peptide of the dynorphin family.
 It forms when a precursor protein prodynorphin is not fully processed, resulting in a 32-amino acid molecule containing both dynorphin A and dynorphin B sequences.
 It has the amino acid sequence: Tyr-Gly-Gly-Phe-Leu-Arg-Arg-Ile-Arg-Pro-Lys-Leu-Lys-Trp-Asp-Asn-Gln-Lys-Arg-Tyr-Gly-Gly-Phe-Leu-Arg-Arg-Gln-Phe-Lys-Val-Val-Thr.

 Big dynorphin is a highly efficiacious principal endogenous agonist at the human κ-opioid receptor (KOR).
 It produces one of the strongest responses at GPR139 receptor among dynorphins.
 Additionally, it uniquely modulates NMDA receptor and potentiates acid-sensing ion channel 1a (ASIC1a).

 It plays a role in pain and stress responses.
-It exhibits both anelgesic and pro-nociceptive properties.
+It exhibits both analgesic and pro-nociceptive properties.
 In mice it modulates memory and learning, and has anxiolytic properties, contributing to homeostatic regulation of opioid signaling in the central nervous system.